zheng129/programming-languages/big-ideas.md

 ### Computation as Rewriting to Normal Form

-Cancelling fractions rewrites them to normal form.
-Arithemtic expressions have been discussed in detail in [Lecture 1.2 and following]().
+- Cancelling fractions rewrites them to normal form.
+- Arithemtic expressions have been discussed in detail in [Lecture 1.2 and following]().
+- Programming languages will be discussed later.